Cogges/cogges.github.io/small-groups.md

 *	to pray for one another, for the church and wider issues as needed.
 *	to learn more about the needs of the persecuted church and to pray for our brothers and sisters in these situations.

 Leaders: Roger & Jean Howell.
-2 or 3 times per month (8pm–10pm).
+2 or 3 times per month (8pm-10pm).
 Venue varies (Burwell area).

 ## Thursday evening

-We are an ecumenical women’s group currently ranging in age from 30 - 70+.
+We are an ecumenical women's group currently ranging in age from 30 - 70+.
 Our first aim is to support each other in our Christian walk through Bible Study, Prayer and Fellowship.
 Our secondary aim is to pray for Witney, in whatever way God lays on our hearts.
 Women of all ages are welcome and will find a supportive environment where they can safely share their concerns and joys with other women who will pray with them and for them.
 We are a group who will hold each other accountable as well encourage each other as we are shaped into Christ's image.

 Leader: Jamie Drew.
 Weekly.
 Venue: Gloucester Place.